Can I Still Sue After I’ve Accepted a Car Accident Settlement?

 In the aftermath of a car accident, it can be tempting to accept the money offered by an insurance company.
 After all, you may be in desperate need of funds to cover steep medical bills and lost wages.
 You may just want to put the whole matter behind you.
 However, by accepting the insurance company’s first offer, you may be leaving substantial money on the table, which may come back to haunt you in the future.

-That’s why we invite you to contact Riddle & Brantley after a car accident in North Carolina at 1-800-525-7111 for a free consultation.
+We invite you to contact Riddle & Brantley after a car accident in North Carolina at 1-800-525-7111 for a free consultation.
 Attorneys Gene Riddle and Adam Smith recently recovered a $1 million settlement for a Goldsboro woman seriously injured in an auto accident, as well as a 75% reduction in a very large emergency room medical bill (see disclaimer below).

 “They made a hard time in my life easier to endure.”